 Not only did these sweet sisters learn how to make biscuits with just 2 ingredients, they learned a little math and we all had a fantastic, memorable Sunday afternoon and our bellies were full of biscuits and butter.
 I was sad when their mom had to pick them up to go to softball practice.

 If you would like to make 2 Ingredient Biscuits with your kids or for your family, the recipe is below.
-If you want to watch them make Homemade Butter it will be up on the blog hopefully later today.
+Click here if you want to watch them make Homemade Butter.

 Watch my WBRC’s Good Day Alabama tv segment on making biscuits and butter by clicking the picture below.

 - 1 1/4 cups whipping cream or heavy whipping cream

 - Melted butter to brush tops optional

 Stir together flour and whipping cream in a medium size bowl just until almost all flour is moistened with whipping cream and dump it out onto a lightly floured counter.

 Gently press pieces of dough together to form a loose ball.
 Sprinkle with a tiny bit of flour and using fingertips press dough halfway flat.
 It will not be a pretty shape at this point.
 Take one side and bring it up and over to the edge of the other side and gently press halfway down.
 Turn the dough a quarter of a turn and repeat procedure twice.
 You are incorporating air into the layers you are pressing down which gives you the flakiness you want.